zer0def/nginxinc-kubernetes-ingress/examples-of-custom-resources/basic-tcp-udp/README.md

     ```
     **Note**: If you'd like to expose the Ingress Controller via a service with the type LoadBalancer, it is not allowed to create a type LoadBalancer service for both TCP and UDP protocols.
 To overcome this limitation, create two separate services, one for TCP and the other for UDP.
 In this case, you will end up with two separate public IPs, one for TCP and the other for UDP.
 Use the former in Step 4.1 and the latter in Step 4.2.
 1. We use `dig` for testing.
 Make sure it is installed on your machine.

+**Note**: We assume that as part of the Ingress Controller installation, you deployed the GlobalConfiguration resource in the namespace `nginx-ingress` with the name `nginx-configuration`.
+If this is not the case, make sure to update the file `global-configuration.yaml` to use the correct namespace and/or name.

 ## Step 1 - Deploy the DNS Server